golemfactory/golem-docs/src/markdoc/partials/quickstarts/golem-in-a-browser.md

 Before getting started, you need to install and launch the Yagna service in version 0.15.2 or later.
 It can be installed using instructions for manual Yagna installation available [here](/docs/creators/tools/yagna/yagna-installation-for-requestors).

 {% alert level="warning" %}
-Follow the Yagna installation instructions including to [set up the app-key](/docs/creators/tools/yagna/yagna-installation-for-requestors) step.
+Follow the Yagna installation instructions including the [set up the app-key](/docs/creators/tools/yagna/yagna-installation-for-requestors) step.

 Then, start the Yagna with a `--api-allow-origin` that allows you to handle REST API requests with a CORS policy: